Skip to main content

 Min Silence Duration

-What it does: Internal timeout for utterance processing when Deepgram doesn’t send speech_final (not sent to Deepgram API).Technical Details:
+What it does: Internal timeout for utterance processing when the provider doesn’t send speech_final (not sent to provider API).Technical Details:

 • Measured in: Milliseconds